ubc-systopia/velosiraptor/lib/velosisynth/README.md

-# Velosiparser Library
+# Velositynth Library

-This library implements the VelosiAst the AST for the Velosiraptor Specification Language source files (*.vrs).
+This library implements the the synthesis library for the velosiraptor project.

 ## License